memmett/PyAsy/docs/index.rst

 PyAsy
 =====

-PyAsy is a Python wrapper of the Asymptote_ vector graphics language.
+PyAsy is a Python frontend to the Asymptote_ vector graphics language.
 In short: Python + NumPy + Asymptote = PyAsy.

 **News**